Initial Training

 The training requirements for child foster care licensing in Minnesota Statutes, section 245A.175 were amended to add an annual requirement of one hour of training on fetal alcohol spectrum disorders within the first 12 months of licensure.
 After the first 12 months of licensure, training on fetal alcohol spectrum disorders may be part of the 12 hours of the required in-service training per year.

-Training Required if Providing Care for
+Training Required if Providing Care for Children Ages 8 and Under{collapse}

-Training Required if Providing Care to
+Training Required if Providing Care for Children Ages 5 and Under{collapse}

-Sudden Unexpected Infant Death Syndrome (SUID)
+1. Sudden Unexpected Infant Death Syndrome (SUID) & Abusive Head Trauma (AHT)

 You must complete this training before you can be licensed.
 To complete this training: